-- Ibuprofen can ONLY be administered to pupils AGE 12 and OVER and dose must be suitable for their age and weight for period pain, migraine and pain symptoms that include inflammation/swelling e.g. joint pain, sprains; - Verbal parental consent must be gained at the time of administration to administer ibuprofen.
+- Ibuprofen can ONLY be administered to pupils AGE 12 and OVER and dose must be suitable for their age and weight for period pain, migraine and pain symptoms that include inflammation/swelling e.g. joint pain, sprains; - Verbal parental consent must be gained during the day to administer ibuprofen between the start of school day and 12pm.
 If the parents cannot be contacted ibuprofen cannot be administered.
-Conversation with parent/guardian must be recorded in writing. - If parents confirm they have administered Ibuprofen in the morning then the school CANNOT ADMINISTER ANOTHER DOSE that day. - If Ibuprofen is administered at any time during the school day parents will be informed of the time of administration and dosage. - The school will keep records of the administration of Ibuprofen as for prescribed medication. - Pupils must not bring Ibuprofen (or other types of painkillers) to school for self-administration.
+Conversation with parent/guardian must be recorded. - If parents confirm they have administered Ibuprofen in the morning then the school CANNOT ADMINISTER ANOTHER DOSE that day. - The school can administer Ibuprofen without additional parental consent on the day between 12pm and end of school day. - If Ibuprofen is administered at any time during the school day parents will be informed of the time of administration and dosage. - The school will keep records of the administration of Ibuprofen as for prescribed medication.

-DO NOT ADMINISTER TO ASTHMATICS
+Pupils must not bring Ibuprofen (or other types of painkillers) to school for self-administration.

-Use with caution:
+DO NOT ADMINISTER TO ASTHMATICS Use with caution: